HIGH TOR PLAYERS

 Open auditions are held for each High Tor Players production, and new members are always welcome.

-Wednesday 29th April to Saturday 1st May 2026
+Performing Wednesday 25th to Saturday 28th November 2026

 Characters